MQuaresma/Parallel-Poisson-with-Gauss-Seidel/README.md

 iterative approach to the [Poisson equation](https://en.wikipedia.org/wiki/Poisson%27s_equation) using the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss–Seidel_method).

+For more information you can have a look [here](report/Report.pdf).

 ## Goals
 - [x] Barebones (sequential) [implementation](src/SEQ) with no Red-Black scheme